I was born 1978 and raised in the country on the west coast of Sweden. A sudden insight at the age of 20 led me to pursue a life working with glass.

 This insight led to an obsession.
 I quit my job at a car paint shop and applied for schools in Denmark and in the heart of the Swedish traditional glass region, Småland.
 I ended up attending the National School of Glass in Orrefors.

 The last few years I have built a reputation among glass collectors, particularly for my graal vases.
 I now live, together with my wife and four children, in the heart of Sweden’s “Glass Kingdom” in Småland, surrounded by the silence of the northern forest.

 Graal has become how I express myself as it allows me the room to work and develop my own personal visual language.

-The graal technique is difficult to master and as a technique it is challenging, which allows me to continue to develop as an artist.
+The graal technique is challenging and difficult to master which allows me to continue to develop as an artist.